Select Page

 Current research

-I am working with the Cowichan Therapeutic Riding Association to evaluate their vaulting program in terms of physical activity, muscle strength, and social interactions.
+My team and I have worked with the Cowichan Therapeutic Riding Association to evaluate their vaulting program in terms of physical activity, muscle strength, and social interactions and how therapeutic riding promotes social connectedness.

 Recent related publications